Waymo Product Manager Salary in San Francisco Bay Area | $236K-$418K+ | Levels.fyi

 The median Product Manager compensation in San Francisco Bay Area package at Waymo totals $418K per year.
-View the base salary, stock, and bonus breakdowns for Waymo's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Waymo's total compensation packages.
 Last updated: 9/30/2025

 Company